Volando bajo

-Volando bajo (Flying Low) is a 2014 Mexican film directed by Beto Gómez.
+Volando bajo (Flying Low) is a 2014 internationally co-produced musical comedy-drama film directed by Beto Gómez.

 Plot

 Chuyin Venegas and Cornelio Barraza were the greatest stars of popular music and cinema in the 80's and 90's.
 After decades of success as "Los Jilgueros de Rosarito", they went their separate ways; but their story was far from over.